-- Whether individuals who considered themselves to have high emotional maturity were also rated as highly emotionally mature by their peers.
-In other words, Willoughby was measuring the reliability of the items.
+Whether individuals who considered themselves to have high emotional maturity were also rated as highly emotionally mature by their peers.
+This helped Willoughby measure the reliability of the items.

-The Emotional Maturity Scale was developed by Singh and Bhargava (1991, as cited by Singh & Sharma, 2014).
-This tool consists of 48 items, which measure five dimensions:
+The Emotional Maturity Scale was developed by Singh and Bhargava (1991).
+This self-report tool consists of 48 items, which measure five dimensions:

 The responses are made on a 5-point scale, ranging from Never (1) to Always (5).
-This scale is interpreted differently to other scales – the higher the score, the less emotionally mature the respondent is, and the lower the total, the greater emotional maturity.
+The higher the score, the less emotionally mature the respondent is; the lower the total, the greater emotional maturity.

 6 Empirically Sound Scales

-Psychometrics is quite a broad, well-developed field, with a great deal of theory, and refers to the method that researchers develop tools to measure psychological concepts and processes.
+Psychometrics is a broad, well-developed field with a great deal of theory.
+It refers to the method that researchers use to develop tools to measure psychological concepts and processes.

-It is important that you know a little bit about this topic because it will help you evaluate whether a tool – like a test, a scale, a questionnaire – is sound.
-To determine whether a tool is sound, researchers will conduct a large scale study where they attempt to validate the tool, discover the underlying dimensions of the tool, and prune the items (i.e., questions) used.
+A solid understanding of psychometrics can help you determine if a given measurement tool is sound.
+To determine whether a tool is sound, researchers will conduct a large-scale study where they attempt to validate the tool, discover its underlying dimensions, and prune the questions used.

-Two of the most critical concepts in psychometrics is:
+Two of the most critical concepts in psychometrics are:

-- Validity: Tools that are valid are measuring what they say they measure.
+Validity: Tools that are valid are measuring what they say they measure.
 For example, a scale that is meant to measure your weight, but instead measures your heart rate is not valid.
-The scale is not measuring what is intended to measure.

 Empirically sound scales

-Many scales and tools exist that measure emotional intelligence (O’Connor et al., 2019).
+There are many scales and tools that measure emotional intelligence (O’Connor et al., 2019).

-In their paper, O’Connor et al. (2019) provide an excellent overview and criticism of the field and guide researchers and clinical practitioners who wish to utilize these scales in their work.
-We have relied on their paper as guidance for this post.
+O’Connor et al. (2019) provide an excellent overview and criticism of the field and guide researchers and clinical practitioners who wish to utilize these scales in their work.

 May need to be used alongside other tools.